servesafria/servesa/packages/cerveza/README.md

 #### `cerveza.define( processorDefs )`

 Define additional named processors.
 * **`processorDefs`** An object of named processors to define.
-Each definition is a function which takes the provided argument (if any) and returns the actual processor function.
+Each definition is a function which takes the provided argument (if any) and returns a valid processor specification, as described below.
 * **returns** the instance of cerveza, to allow chaining

 #### `cerveza.processor( processorSpec )`

 Set the default processor for this cerveza instance.
-This allows you to reuse the cerveza instance to process multiple array with the same processor.
+This allows you to reuse the cerveza instance to process multiple arrays with the same processor.

-* **`processorDefs`** An object of named processors to define.
-Each definition is a function which takes the provided argument (if any) and returns the actual processor function.
+* **`processorSpec`** A processor specification, as described below.
 * **returns** the instance of cerveza, to allow chaining

 #### `cerveza.configure( { define?, processor? })`